WHO WE ARE

 - Providing high level advice on early childhood education policy and practice

-- Advocating for the integrity of early childhood teacher education
+- Advocating for quality early childhood teacher education

 - Liaising with government and peak bodies